-Upon completion of the program, the graduate is awarded a certificate and may apply to take the NCLEX for Practical Nursing Licensure.
+Upon completion of the program, the graduate is awarded a Certificate of Practical Nursing and may apply to take the NCLEX-PN licensure exam.
 It's the Vermont State Board of Nursing's responsibility to determine eligibility to sit for the licensure examination and to issue a license.